-The trailer of this story, courtesy of TheTrueJuliet, can be found.
+The trailer of this story, courtesy of TheTrueJuliet, can be found here.
 Thanks TTJ!

-And, for reasons I am not entirely aware of,just smacks of Mufasa.
+And, for reasons I am not entirely aware of, this one just smacks of Mufasa.
 Have a listen and see for yourself - perhaps you'll agree.
 It's not mine.
 (Skillet - Live Free or Let Me Die)

 The cover contains segments of official artwork copyright to Disney.
 The artistic effects are my own, not to be used without permission.